Hollygrove, New Orleans

 Hollygrove is a neighborhood of the city of New Orleans, Louisiana, located in the city's 17th Ward.
 A subdistrict of the Uptown/Carrollton area, the boundaries as defined by the New Orleans City Planning Commission are the following: Palmetto Street to the north, Cambronne, Edinburgh, Forshey, Fig and Leonidas Streets to the east, Earhart Boulevard to the south and the Jefferson Parish boundary to the west.
 Conrad playground, the Cuccia-Byrnes playground and Larry Gilbert baseball stadium are located in Hollygrove.
 The Hollygrove Market and Farm is also located in Hollygrove.
-Particularly notable people, including rapper Lil Wayne, have grown up in the neighborhood.
+Notable people including rapper Lil Wayne have grown up in the neighborhood.

 History

 Hollygrove was once a piece of the McCarty plantation, grew out of the town of Carrollton, a suburb outside of New Orleans.
 Before the 1920s, when development began, Hollygrove was a low-lying swamp land, essentially untouched and unoccupied.
 Drainage systems installed in the 1920s allowed for housing to be built, although these systems never proved effective.
 In the 1960s, drainage methods were reworked to be more reliable, allowing for more housing to be developed.
 Even before effective drainage was implemented, Hollygrove grew drastically, the effects of which are still visible today.
 The Greater New Orleans Community Data Center that, pre-Katrina, nearly fifty percent of Hollygrove’s houses were built before 1949.
 Similarly, before Katrina, over half of the homes in Hollygrove were owner-occupied.

 When Hurricane Katrina breached the levees of New Orleans, Hollygrove began to flood, taking in water.
 Persevering, Hollygrove’s community has returned with great strength – the Louisiana State University survey on contractor fraud reported that Hollygrove/Gert Town’s recovery of residence was high; on a scale from 1 (lowest recovery of residence) to 11 (highest), Hollygrove and Gert Town were placed at a 9.
 The neighborhood is home to generations of families, creating a strong sense of place and community.
-Rebuilding Together is proud to partner with the Trinity Christian Community, based in Hollygrove, in order to build a relationship with the neighborhood and facilitate its growth.